36 Years of Playing DIRTY

 You must have a credit card/debit card to register online.
-If you are unable to pay by credit card, please contact Emily Johnson at email@example.com or call Jessica Sokol at 860.486.2607.
-Note that if you choose to pay by cash or check, your spot will not be reserved until your full payment is received at the Alumni Center (open weekdays from 8 a.m. – 5 p.m.).
+If you are unable to pay by credit card, please contact Aakash Parikh at UConnSAA@gmail.com or call Jessica Sokol at 860.486.2607.
+Note that if you choose to pay by cash or check, your spot will not be reserved until your full payment and registration form is received and processed at the Alumni Center (open weekdays from 8 a.m. – 5 p.m.).
 If you are paying by check, it is asked that only ONE check be submitted for the entire team.
 Please make checks payable to: UConn Foundation.

 Once I register, can I make changes to my team?

 The Student Alumni Association is partnering with UConn Recreation and several other organizations to host this event.
 UConn Rec has implemented an electronic bracketing system that is able to track each team, notify players of their playing times and court number, and structure the tournament as a whole.
-If each team member does not register on IM Leagues, they will not be able to receive these notifications and UConn Rec will not be able to include your team in the bracket.
+If each team member does not register on IMLeagues, they will not be able to receive these notifications and UConn Rec will not be able to include your team in the bracket.
+All waiver forms are also electronically signed in IMLeagues; if a player does not complete this step, they cannot play OOzeball.
 To easily access your team’s information, please download the REC*IT app.
-For specific directions on creating or joining a team in IM Leagues, please refer to the users’ guides.
+For specific directions on creating or joining a team in IMLeagues, please refer to the users’ guides.

 Why are there restrictions on team names?

 While all of us do enjoy your creativity and would love to be able to accept everything you come up with, this one goes beyond us.
 The winner of OOzeball is published not only in the Daily Campus, but also in many other university publications.
-In order to keep politically correct, we must screen and approve all names before they are placed on the official bracket.
+Therefore, we screen and approve all names before they are placed on the official bracket.
 You will be informed after registration if your team name needs adjustment, and we apologize in advance for any inconvenience.
 Also, you will not be allowed to register a team name that has already been chosen.
 The system will prompt you to choose a new name until one is available.